Parli is a wikipedia of opinion.

-We’re a wiki: with you we're trying to build a definitive reference library of all significant debates and opinions in the world.
+We’re building a definitive encyclopaedia of all the opinions in the world*.

-a) help us understand the issues a bit faster
+help us understand the world a little faster and better

-stop us having to go over the same arguments over and over again
+stop us having to go over the same arguments over and over

-c) help us better hear the opinions on all sides of a question
+help us better hear the opinions on all sides of a question.